alovajs/alovajs.github.io/docs/contributing/01-overview.md

 ### Correct or add docs

-If you need to add new document content, or find errors in alova's documents, such as wrong examples, wrong words, incorrect descriptions, or unmentioned content, you can [create a new document repository issue](https://github.com/alovajs/alovajs.github.io/issues/new) or [create a new document repository pull request](https://github.com/alovajs/alovajs.github.io/fork) to modify the error directly.
-This should be a better choice.
-We welcome any suggestions or contributions to the document.
+If you want to add documentation or found errors — wrong examples, typos, inaccurate descriptions, or missing content — you can [open a docs repo issue](https://github.com/alovajs/alovajs.github.io/issues/new) or [open a docs repo pull request](https://github.com/alovajs/alovajs.github.io/fork) to fix it directly.
+Either way is welcome; we appreciate any documentation suggestions or contributions.

 ### Translate docs